Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 *By default, TightVNC does not have a daemon and does not turn on after a system reboot.
 To fix this, let's create a new unit in systemd:*
+Technical note: To save and exit a nano, press CTRL-S (save), CTRL-X (exit).
 > nano /etc/systemd/system/vncserver.service

 *Insert the following config there:*